MwkosP/Breast-Cancer-Classification-with-NN/README.md

 - **Usage in this project:** Only benign and malignant categories were used for binary classification.

 📊 **Exploratory Data Analysis (EDA)**
-- Mean heatmap per class
+- Mean Picture per class
+- Heatmaps
 - Pixel value histograms
 - PCA (2D projection)